Skip to Content

 Piece of flank steak on a dark background.

-Raw flank steak for the braciole
+One flank stead for the braciole

-Whether you use flank steak or smaller slices of top round, the key is slow cooking for 2 – 3 hours in the robust tomato sauce.
 Also, whether you use a large flank braciole or several small top round little bracioles, make sure and sear them on all sides first before adding the ingredients for this most delicious tomato sauce.

-This next photo below shows our second batch of the little top round bracioles, stuffed, rolled, tied and just waiting to be seared and then slow cooked in my favorite robust Italian tomato sauce.
+The photo below shows our second batch of the little top round bracioles, stuffed, rolled, tied and just waiting to be seared and then slow cooked in my favorite robust Italian tomato sauce.

 Plate of beef braciola wrapped in twine.